-This is a copy of the standard Project MUSE institutional purchase agreement for review purposes only.
+Below is the text of the standard Project MUSE book purchase agreement for review purposes only.
 It is made available for institutions to review as part of a purchasing decision regarding MUSE Book Collections and/or single ebooks on Project MUSE.
-Unless covered by a blanket consortium purchase agreement, institutions purchasing MUSE Book Collections and/or single ebooks on Project MUSE are required to sign and return the Project MUSE Institutional Book Purchase Agreement.
+Unless covered by a blanket consortium purchase agreement, institutions purchasing MUSE Book Collections and/or single ebooks on Project MUSE are required to sign and return the Institutional Book Purchase Agreement.

 Libraries must print the purchase agreement for signature.
 Please review the instructions below.

-Click here to go to the PDF Version of the Book Collections on Project MUSE Institutional Purchase Agreement.
-Libraries are encouraged to contact MUSE Customer Support with any questions related to purchase agreements.
+View and download the PDF of the Institutional Book Purchase Agreement.
+Libraries are encouraged to contact MUSE Library Sales Support with any questions related to purchase agreements.
 You will need Acrobat Reader to view the PDF version.
-This can be downloaded for free at http://www.adobe.com.
+You can download Acrobat Reader for free from Adobe.

 The purchase of an ebook on Project MUSE grants unlimited access to the full text of the ebook for educational, research, and personal use by the faculty, staff, students, alumni, library patrons, and other Authorized Users of the Purchaser's campus/institutional network.
 Distance learners, alumni, and other off-campus affiliates may access MUSE ebooks if their internet access is through the campus network or via a secure proxy server.